|Student Rating:||4.2 / 5|

 When you’re just starting to learn to live within a budget and master your finances, the last thing you need is to worry about excess fees or unaffordable interest rates.
 Discover helps lessen this worry by offering consumer-friendly terms that are much more forgiving than what you’ll find on most rewards credit cards.

-For example, it doesn’t charge a late fee the first time you miss a payment deadline, so you have some wiggle room in case you accidentally forget to make an on-time payment.
+For example, it doesn’t charge a late fee the first time you miss a payment deadline (up to $40 late payment fee thereafter), so you have some wiggle room in case you accidentally forget to make an on-time payment.
 It also doesn’t charge a penalty rate.
 So if you run into some money trouble and have a hard time paying your bills, Discover won’t make your situation worse by dramatically hiking your interest rate.

 No foreign transaction fee